BIG EYES (12A)

 Cast: Amy Adams, Christoph Waltz, Krysten Ritter, Danny Huston, Terence Stamp, Jason Schwartzman, Delaney Raye

-Synopsis: Big Eyes is based on the true story of Walter Keane, who was one of the most successful of the 1950s and early 1960s.
+Synopsis: Big Eyes is based on the true story of Walter Keane, who was one of the most successful artists of the 1950s and early 1960s.
 The truth would eventually be revealed: Keane’s art was actually not created by him at all, but by his wife, Margaret.
 The Keanes had been living a lie that had grown to gigantic proportions.
 Big Eyes centres on Margaret’s awakening as an artist, the phenomenal success of her paintings, and her tumultuous relationship with her husband, who was catapulted to international fame by taking credit for her work.

 Tim Burton (Edward Scissorhands, Ed Wood, Sweeney Todd: The Demon Barber of Fleet Street, Alice in Wonderland) teams up again with scriptwriters Scott Alexander and Larry Karaszszewski for this – his second biopic – a fascinating story about the emergence of the painter Margaret Keane, her phenomenal success in the 1950s, and the subsequent legal difficulties she had with her husband, who claimed credit for her works in the 1960s.